Top 10 Construction Project Management Software

 5. Task & Progress Tracking

-A good construction management ERP software needs to have a task and progress tracker where you can get real-time updates and get to know the progress.
+A good construction management software needs to have a task and progress tracker where you can get real-time updates and get to know the progress.
 It helps you assign tasks, set deadlines, and monitor progress effortlessly.

 6. Much more